Thanks are due to the late Dr. Michael Persinger for his extensive help.

 ORDER THE SHIVA SYSTEM

-THE GOD HELMET HARDWARE AND SOFTWARE
+INCLUDING THE GOD HELMET HARDWARE AND SOFTWARE

 NOTE: The God Helmet is one of the Configurations for The Shiva Neural Stimulation System.